 Our 2nd big adventure was a full day exploring wineries in Tuscany.
 My friend passed along the information for a private driver she used and we ended up booking her for the day.
 It was a bit of a splurge, but it was the highlight of our trip!
 Our driver, Monika, drove us all over the entire region and answered all of our questions along the way.
 The day was really relaxed and we made stops based on what we had a taste for.
 She took us to boutique wineries so every stop was a unique experience without a tourist in sight!
 It was by far the biggest highlight of our trip, and I recommend everyone check out the wineries in Tuscany if you’re heading to Italy.
-If you want Monika’s information to book your own private tour, shoot me an email at [email protected] and I’ll send it on over.

 Our final 2 days were filled with shopping (lots of leather!), eating (sooooo much food!), and visiting adorable markets throughout Florence.

 Food: If we weren’t exploring, chances are you would find us eating and drinking!
 Florence is amazing because there are so many small non-touristy places to stop in and get a bite.
 We’d often grab a panini and cappuccino to go during the day, and then at night have long dinners with plenty of table wine.
 Oh and gelato…you can’t forget the gelato!

 - Gusta Pizza: Best pizza in Florence!
 Grab a couple pies and sit outside with a bottle of wine.
 Perfection!

 - Mangia Pizza Firenze: Quick stop for pizza here.